What Kind Of Paper Are Business Cards Printed On?

 To help you visualize the difference between the 3 paper stocks: 100 lb gloss cover is thinner, less dense, and more bendable than 14 point and 16 point paper.

 Today I’m going to be writing about the popular kinds of business card papers.
-This way you can get a better sense of what different printing companies use for business cards.
+This way you can get a better sense of what different printing companies use for standard size business cards.

 “Cheap business cards” are printed on: 100 lb. gloss cover

 Many small local printing companies and office supply stores will print on 100 lb. gloss cover.
-This is easier for small printing companies to print on, because 100 lb gloss cover is accepted on many kinds of digital press.
+This is business card paper weight easier for small printing companies to print on, because 100 lb gloss cover is accepted on many kinds of digital press.
 Thicker and heavier stocks like 14 point and 16 point require a heavy-duty printing press.

 100 lb gloss cover is a cardstock.
 If you get a lot of different business cards, you’ll notice that 100 lb gloss cover is fairly bendable and thin feeling business card.
 It’s works perfectly well for a convenient and cheap business card.

 Let me repeat: 100 lb gloss cover feels perfectly fine, and it doesn’t feel cheap.
+It also has a good color.
 Many new customers (coming from a small business, freelance, or personal background) show us the 100 lb gloss cover business cards they’re already using.
 Some are perfectly content with the thinner paper.
 Since they often may not exchange business cards frequently, so they’re content with that paper.

 14/16 point cardstock are the most popular business card paper types